aaronsaray/aaronsaray.com/_posts/2009-03-02-my-progression-through-forgot-passwords.markdown

 #### What are you doing now?

-Ok - so for something thats pretty secure like that, I wanted to have a very long, extremely random string.
+Ok - so for something that's pretty secure like that, I wanted to have a very long, extremely random string.
 I thought of sending mt_rand()'s next to each other and hexadecimalling them - or md5ing them.
 But I settled on something hopefully with even more of a chance not to be guessed: base64 encoding.

 What?